findmypast/career-progression-framework/src/content/engineering/senior-engineer.md

 ### You can lead confidently in tackling some of the most complex or challenging technical problems faced by your team, from design and planning to implementation.

-- Impementing a new service that enforces quality standards.
+- Implementing a new service that enforces quality standards.
 - Taking a leading role in forming an architectural proposal to find an effective way of solving a complex technical problem.
 - Taking a leading role in supporting the breakdown of a feature, epic or project sensibly into a well-defined backlog of small tasks or user stories.
 - Leading white-boarding sessions to propose or refine technical designs.